dlr-sp/rkopenmdao/README.md

     pip install .

 to install the package.

+Note that the file-writing features of rkopenmdao use [h5py](https://docs.h5py.org/en/stable/index.html).
+Prebuilt versions of it (like via pip) usually don't come with MPI support.
+If you want to use file-writing in conjunction with MPI, you will need to install h5py manually.
+For more information, look at https://docs.h5py.org/en/stable/build.html and https://docs.h5py.org/en/stable/mpi.html.

+If you want to also install dev-dependencies, use

+    pip install ".[dev]"

+instead.
 ### Execution

 In the examples directory of this repository are files for the solution of a heat equation, some using OpenMDAO and this prototype, and for comparison an analytical solution and another discretized solution where neither OpenMDAO nor this extension is used.